aaronpk/Overland-iOS/README.md

 Offline Logger for iOS
 ======================

-This app logs various sensor data from the iOS APIs and sends it up to server in batches.
+This app is an experiment at gathering data from the iPhone 5s with its new location and motion APIs.
+The app tracks:
+* GPS location
+* Motion State (walking, running, driving, stationary)
+* Step count

+The app gathers data with no network connection and stores locally on disk.
+The data is sent to the server in a batch when the user chooses.

 ## Contributing